 Lithops naureeniae D.T.Cole

-This species is native to South Africa found southwest of Gamoep in the Northern Cape, where it grows between gneiss stones.
+This species is native to South Africa.
+It occurs southwest of Gamoep in the Northern Cape, growing between gneiss stones.

 How to Grow and Care for Lithops naureeniae

 Light: A sunny windowsill where the plant receives 4 to 5 hours of direct sunlight during the early part of the day and partial shade during the afternoon is the perfect spot to grow your L. naureeniae.
-From spring to fall, you may place the pot on the balcony or in the garden.
+You may place the pot on the balcony or in the garden from spring to fall.

 Soil: L. naureeniae thrives best in a growing medium that will drain quickly.
 Use a commercial soil mix for succulents or make your own potting mix.